RinzlerN26/Notaker/README.md

 # Notaker
-A notes Taking app with Async storage for notes storage.
+A notes taking app with Async storage for notes storage.

 ### Built With